-As of December 31, 2021, we engaged in the direct purchase of debt and equity securities primarily issued by portfolio companies and lend directly to portfolio companies.
-The following table summarizes the composition of our investment portfolio at amortized cost and fair value as of December 31, 2021:
+As of December 31, 2022, we engaged in the purchase of debt and equity securities primarily issued by portfolio companies and lend directly to portfolio companies.
+The following table summarizes the composition of our investment portfolio at amortized cost and fair value as of December 31, 2022:

-December 31, 2021 Inves Investments Cost(1) estments Fair Value Percentage of Investment Portfolio Senior secured first lien debt \$ 1,564,891 \$ 1,526,989 91.6 % Senior secured second lien debt 55,455 38,583 2.3 % Collateralized securities and structured products - equity 3,885 2,998 0.2 % Unsecured debt 26,777 26,616 1.6 % Equity 53,379 70,936 4.3 % Subtotal/total percentage 1,704,387 1,666,122 100.0 % Short term investments(2) 87,917 87,917 Total investments \$ 1,792,304 \$ 1,754,039 Number of portfolio companies 113 Purchased at a weighted average price of par 98.13 % Gross annual portfolio yield based upon the purchase price(3) 8.62 %
+December 31, 2022 Invest Investments Cost(1) estments Fair Value Percentage of Investment Portfolio Senior secured first lien debt 1,638,995 \$ 1,579,512 90.3 % Senior secured second lien debt 41,036 38,769 2.2 % Collateralized securities and structured products - equity 2,687 1,179 0.1 % Unsecured debt 30,427 22,643 1.3 % Equity 79,595 107,058 6.1 % Subtotal/total percentage 1,792,740 1,749,161 100.0 % Short term investments(2) 10,869 10,869 Total investments \$ 1,803,609 \$ 1,760,030 Number of portfolio companies 113 Purchased at a weighted average price of par 97.81 % Gross annual portfolio yield based upon the purchase price(3) 11.80 %

-- (1) Represents amortized cost for debt investments and cost for equity investments.
-Amortized cost represents the original cost adjusted for the amortization of premiums and/or accretion of discounts, as applicable, on our investments. - (2) Short term investments represent an investment in a fund that invests in highly liquid investments with average original maturity dates of three months or less. - (3) The gross annual portfolio yield does not represent and may be higher than an actual investment return to shareholders because it excludes our expenses and all sales commissions and dealer manager fees and does not consider the cost of leverage.
+(1) Represents amortized cost for debt investments and cost for equity investments.
+Amortized cost represents the original cost adjusted for the amortization of premiums and/or accretion of discounts, as applicable, on our investments.

+(2) Short term investments represent an investment in a fund that invests in highly liquid investments with average original maturity dates of three months or less.

+(3) The gross annual portfolio yield does not represent and may be higher than an actual investment return to shareholders because it excludes our expenses and all sales commissions and dealer manager fees and does not consider the cost of leverage.

-Status of Our Continuous Public Offerings and the NYSE Listing
+Our Common Stock and the NYSE Listing

 On December 17, 2012, we met our minimum offering requirement of \$2,500 in capital raised from persons not affiliated with us, admitted our initial public investors as shareholders and officially commenced operations.
 Our initial continuous public offering ended on December 31, 2015, and our follow-on continuous public offering commenced on January 25, 2016 and ended on January 25, 2019, the date on which we closed the public offering of our shares.
 On October 5, 2021, our shares of common stock commenced trading on the NYSE under the ticker symbol "CION", or the Listing.
-Since commencing our initial continuous public offering on July 2, 2012 and through such initial Listing date, we sold 56,958,440 shares of common stock for corresponding net proceeds of \$1,160,307 at an average price per share of \$20.37, including shares purchased by our affiliates.
-The net proceeds received include gross proceeds received from reinvested shareholder distributions of \$237,451 pursuant to our pre-Listing distribution reinvestment plan, for which we issued 13,523,489 shares of common stock, and gross proceeds paid for shares of common stock tendered for repurchase of \$232,430 pursuant to our pre-Listing share repurchase program, for which we repurchased 13,310,927 shares of common stock.
-For a complete description of our pre-Listing distribution reinvestment plan and pre-Listing share repurchase program, refer to Item 5.
+Since commencing our initial continuous public offering on July 2, 2012 and through December 31, 2022, we sold 55,299,484 shares of common stock for corresponding net proceeds of \$1,144,863 at an average price per share of \$20.70.
+The net proceeds include gross proceeds received from reinvested shareholder distributions of \$237,451 pursuant to our pre-Listing distribution reinvestment plan, for which we issued 13,523,489 shares of common stock, and gross proceeds paid for shares of common stock repurchased of \$247,874, for which we repurchased 14,969,883 shares of common stock repurchased had been retired.
+For a complete description of our pre-Listing distribution reinvestment plan and pre-Listing and post-Listing share repurchase programs, refer to Item 5.
 Market for Registrant's Common Equity, Related Shareholder Matters and Issuer Purchases of Equity Securities in this report.